mvelo-dev/Angular-Mobile-App/README.md

-Here's a README file for your Angular NPO donation app:

----

 # NPO Donation App

 This is an Angular-based application that allows users to view a list of Non-Profit Organizations (NPOs) and donate to their favorite ones.
 Developed with Firebase and Node.js, this app provides a seamless user experience, allowing donations and tracking contributions to various NPOs.